 With Indian entities (including Global Corporations having R&D Operations in India) nowadays becoming more and more Research (R&D) oriented, it is imperative that Research expenditure forms a large component of the overall entity expenses, and therefore any regulatory policy/scheme that can help put at least partial relief to such organizations and/or give incentives to conduct more extensive/comprehensive R&D would be more than welcome.
-However, due to paucity of time, lack of research and/or understanding of policy framework/relevant provisions, and/or incorrect guidance from professionals in the Industry, or any other pertinent reason, it is being seen that most entities do not take leverage of the provisions and hence either end up paying more-than-due tax or fail to take benefits available from the current provisions.
+However, due to paucity of time, lack of research and/or understanding of policy framework/relevant provisions, and/or incorrect guidance from professionals in the industry, or any other pertinent reason, it is being seen that most entities do not take leverage of the provisions and hence either ends up paying more-than-due tax or fail to take benefits available from the current provisions.

-The intent of the instant article is therefore to try and bring more clarity by highlighting on the available provisions, but it is still recommended that a thorough professional be engaged for assisting in taking leverage of the available policies/schemes for more efficient execution and objective assessment of the tax savings, wherein a few professionals these days also work on taking a share from the overall savings that the entity is able to make through engagement with one or more various available policies, making it an even more attractive propositions for the entities as they don’t have to compensate the professional separately but only as a percentage of the savings.
+The intent of the instant article is therefore to try and bring more clarity by highlighting on the available provisions, but it is still recommended that a thorough professional be engaged for assisting in taking leverage of the available policies/schemes for more efficient execution and objective assessment of the tax savings, wherein a few professionals these days also work on taking a share from the overall savings that the entity is able to make through engagement with one or more various available policies, making it an even more attractive proposition for the entities as they don’t have to compensate the professional separately but only as a percentage of the savings.